Latish705/intellicollab/learning/api-gateway/README.md

-# API Gateway in IntelliColab
+# API Gateway in intellicollab

 ## Overview

-The API Gateway serves as the single entry point for all client requests in the IntelliColab platform.
+The API Gateway serves as the single entry point for all client requests in the intellicollab platform.
 It abstracts the underlying microservice architecture from clients and provides cross-cutting concerns like authentication, rate limiting, and request routing.

 ## Key Responsibilities